martyn-hash/The-link/accounts_smoothing.md

 ### 3. Project Timeline View

-Within a project, show the scheduled timeline:
+Within a project, show the scheduled timeline with the two-stage pre-work flow:

 ```
 ┌─────────────────────────────────────────────────────────────┐